Conveyancing

 Check for insurance

 Mortgage lenders typically require buildings insurance as a condition of their mortgage offer.
-Your conveyancer or solicitor will ensure you have adequate coverage in place before the completion day.
+Your conveyancer or solicitor will ensure that you have adequate coverage in place before the completion day.

 Completion day